doublehan07/doublehan07.github.io/_pages/about.md

 I obtained my bachelor degree from Tsinghua University, with a solid background in **Electronic Engineering** and **Mechanical Engineering**.

-I led Team Tinker (in the RoboCup @Home Open Platform competition).
+I led [Team Tinker](https://tinkerfuroc.github.io/) (in the RoboCup @Home Open Platform competition).

+My research interest lies in **robotics**: design & manufacture new robots, robot learning and manipulation.

+**I am seeking a PhD position starting in Fall 2025.**